-- 79. A large number of respondents to the 2013 Exposure Draft noted that it did not include quidance on the replacement of the summary financial statements with the strategic report (along with some specified supplementary material).
-Respondents highlighted some practical questions such as: - Whether sending a summarised strategic report instead of the full strategic report contained in the annual report was appropriate? - How the guidance on the placement of information in the annual report interacted with the new requirements? - What is the appropriate level of formal financial information that should be included (voluntarily) in the supplementary information? - 80.
-A new section in the Guidance was inserted to address those questions.
+- 80. A large number of respondents to the 2013 Exposure Draft noted that it did not include guidance on the replacement of the summary financial statements with the strategic report (along with some specified supplementary material).
+Respondents highlighted some practical questions such as: - (a) Whether sending a summarised strategic report instead of the full strategic report contained in the annual report was appropriate? - (b) How the guidance on the placement of information in the annual report interacted with the new requirements? - (c) What is the appropriate level of formal financial information that should be included (voluntarily) in the supplementary information? - 81.
+As part of the 2018 amendments, a new section in the Guidance was inserted to address those questions.

+Table 1

-Table 1 Exposure drafts and consultations
+Exposure drafts and consultations